AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 You will use the SAS token in the next step.

-### F: Configure Your Bot
+### F: Configure Your Algobot

-Open _this.bot.config.json_, a file within your bot's repository.
+Open _this.bot.config.json_, a file within your algobot's repository.
 Let's review and modify the config file segment by segment:

 ```
 {